jpzk/sompy/README.md

     for sample in range(0,10)]
 </pre>

+### Data

 The samples are pseudo random numbers with gauss distribution.
 We sample 10 times 20 gauss distributions with an expected value of 0,1,2...20.
 Variance is 0.1 for each distribution.

 ### Training
 We train our SOM by using a for-loop iterating over the samples and train each sample as a target with a given learn-rate, distance and neighbourhood function.
 The learn-rate is a factor of how much the weight vectors of nodes are pulled to the sample vector.
 The learn-rate is given by a exponentional damping function with a start, end, t, tmax parameters.
 As the index of the sample to train increases the learn-rate decreases.
-The neighbourhood function in this example is named mexican hat function.
-The parameter sigma of this function influences the radius of neighbourhood.
-Keep in mind, that the mexican hat function is continuous.
-See files the files distance_functions and neighbourhood_functions and damping_functions for available functions to experiment with.

 <pre>
-# training
 for index in range(0, len(samples)):

     learn_rate = exponentional_damping(\